Registered doctors generally can’t treat a patient without their consent.

 - can make reasonable choices based on this information.

 This is known as capacity.
 If a person lacks this capacity, someone else must make these decisions on their behalf.

 For children and young people under 18, a parent or guardian can agree to treatment on the child’s behalf (in most cases).
-However, there are some decisions about special medical procedures that can’t be decided by a parent or guardian and must be decided by the Family Court.
+However, there are some decisions about special medical procedures that can’t be decided by a parent or guardian and must be decided by the Federal Circuit and Family Court of Australia.
 You should get legal advice.

 A child or young person under 18 may make decisions about their own medical treatment if they’re capable of understanding its significance.

 Other people who can consent to medical treatment